 Step 3: Once rebooted and system is up.
 SSH and login to the root shell.

-Step 4: Install ProxMenux.
-A wonderful piece of tool for ProxMox super easy management.
-Use following command to install it.
+Step 4: Install ProxMenux and The Ultimate Updater.
+Two wonderful piece of tool for ProxMox super easy management and update.
+Use following command to install both.

 Choose option 1 first – >Then choose option 2 "Automated post-installation script."